douglowe/WRFChem-ARC-Interactions/README.md

 Contents of this repository are:

-WRF-Chem_code: modified files for a range of versions of WRF-Chem.
+WRF-Chem_code: modified files for a range of versions of WRF-Chem (upto 3.9.1).
 Replace the original files with these in order to add the clean atmosphere radiative calls.
-From 4.0 onwards the code should be included in the release version, and so these will not be needed.
+This code was added to WRF-Chem version 4.0, and so no modification of the code should be needed if you are using this version, or later.

 analysis_scripts: NCL scripts for extracting the necessary data, and python scripts for using this data for plotting the radiative forcings.